 In the process of completing individual tasks, students must process the knowledge gained during lectures and independent work, independently study specific topics, deepen their knowledge for further study.
-Self-study work consists of the following:
+Students' independent work consists of the following:

-- preparation for lecture classes on the study of previous lecture material; - git repositories provided by the teacher ; - performance of laboratory work with the study of theory and implementation of the given topic in program code; - preparation and participation in the discussion of topics at seminars; - peer review of fellow students; - preparation and protection of the code for the teacher's code review.
+- preparation for lecture classes on the study of previous lecture material; - review and modification of code examples and projects from git repositories provided by the teacher; - performance of laboratory work with the study of theory and implementation of the given topic in program code; - preparation and participation in the discussion of topics at seminars; - peer review of fellow students; - preparation and protection of the code for the teacher's code review.

-No. The name of the topic submitted for solf study Number of z/p The name of the topic submitted for sen-study hours 1 Setting up the development environment 12 2 Working with ECMA Script (JavaScript) programming language 12 documentation and specification 3 Checking the code using linters (eslint and prettier) 12
+No. The name of the tonic submitted for calf study Number of z/p The name of the topic submitted for sen-study hours 1 Contribution to Open-Source projects 12 2 Setting up the test system and IDE development environment 12 3 Create and configure a Github profile 12